 The required LMIA verifies that there is a need for a temporary worker and that no Canadians or permanent residents are available to do the job.
 TFWP employers in Quebec face additional requirements.

 The cost of applying for an LMIA is CAD$1,000 (this fee is not required for employers in agriculture).
 Employers must advertise the job for a period of time under set requirements, produce a transition plan that shows that the employer intends to take steps to reduce reliance on temporary foreign workers over time (for high-paid positions only, agriculture is exempt), and adhere to strict criteria for employing a foreign national.

 To qualify for the TFWP, an applicant must (1) have a job offer from a Canadian employer who has offered him or her a temporary position and obtained permission from the Canadian government to hire a foreign national via an LMIA and (2) not be inadmissible to Canada for any reason (medical, criminal, financial).

 Workers must also apply for a work permit from Citizenship and Immigration Canada.
-This permit is for a specific period of time that cannot exceed one year.
+This permit is for a specific period of time that cannot exceed one year (as of March 20, 2020, workers in the low wage stream have been permitted to work in Canada for two years, to reduce the administrative burden on employers).
 TFWP workers in Canada can legally work only for the employer named on their work permit and cannot switch employers once they enter Canada.